HackTricks-wiki/hacktricks/windows-hardening/active-directory-methodology/README.md

 #### Exploit writeable Configuration NC

-The Configuration NC is the primary repository for configuration information for a forest and is replicated to every DC in the forest.
-Additionally, every writable DC (not read-only DCs) in the forest holds a writable copy of the Configuration NC.
-Exploiting this require running as SYSTEM on a (child) DC.
+Understanding how the Configuration Naming Context (NC) can be exploited is crucial.
+The Configuration NC serves as a central repository for configuration data across a forest in Active Directory (AD) environments.
+This data is replicated to every Domain Controller (DC) within the forest, with writable DCs maintaining a writable copy of the Configuration NC.
+To exploit this, one must have **SYSTEM privileges on a DC**, preferably a child DC.

-It is possible to compromise the root domain in various ways covered below.

 **Link GPO to root DC site**

-The Sites container in Configuration NC contains all sites of the domain-joined computers in the AD forest.
-It is possible to link GPOs to sites when running as SYSTEM on any DC in the forest, including the site(s) of the forest root DCs, and thereby compromise these.

-More details can be read here [Bypass SID filtering research](https://improsec.com/tech-blog/sid-filter-as-security-boundary-between-domains-part-4-bypass-sid-filtering-research).
+The Configuration NC's Sites container includes information about all domain-joined computers' sites within the AD forest.
+By operating with SYSTEM privileges on any DC, attackers can link GPOs to the root DC sites.
+This action potentially compromises the root domain by manipulating policies applied to these sites.

+For in-depth information, one might explore research on [Bypassing SID Filtering](https://improsec.com/tech-blog/sid-filter-as-security-boundary-between-domains-part-4-bypass-sid-filtering-research).

 **Compromise any gMSA in the forest**

-The attack depends on privileged gMSAs in the targeted domain.

-The KDS Root key, which is used to calculate the password of gMSAs in the forest, is stored in the Configuration NC.
-When running as SYSTEM on any DC in the forest, one can read out the KDS Root key and calculate the password of any gMSA in the forest.
+An attack vector involves targeting privileged gMSAs within the domain.
+The KDS Root key, essential for calculating gMSAs' passwords, is stored within the Configuration NC.
+With SYSTEM privileges on any DC, it's possible to access the KDS Root key and compute the passwords for any gMSA across the forest.

-More details can be read here: [Golden gMSA trust attack from child to parent](https://improsec.com/tech-blog/sid-filter-as-security-boundary-between-domains-part-5-golden-gmsa-trust-attack-from-child-to-parent).
+Detailed analysis can be found in the discussion on [Golden gMSA Trust Attacks](https://improsec.com/tech-blog/sid-filter-as-security-boundary-between-domains-part-5-golden-gmsa-trust-attack-from-child-to-parent).

 **Schema change attack**

-The attack requires the attacker to wait for new privileged AD objects to be created.

-When running as SYSTEM on any DC in the forest, one can grant any user full control over all classes in the AD Schema.
-That control can be abused to create an ACE in the default security descriptor of any AD object that grants full control to a compromised principal.
-All new instances of the modified AD object types will have this ACE.

-More details can be read here: [Schema change trust attack from child to parent](https://improsec.com/tech-blog/sid-filter-as-security-boundary-between-domains-part-6-schema-change-trust-attack-from-child-to-parent).
+This method requires patience, waiting for the creation of new privileged AD objects.
+With SYSTEM privileges, an attacker can modify the AD Schema to grant any user complete control over all classes.
+This could lead to unauthorized access and control over newly created AD objects.

+Further reading is available on [Schema Change Trust Attacks](https://improsec.com/tech-blog/sid-filter-as-security-boundary-between-domains-part-6-schema-change-trust-attack-from-child-to-parent).

 **From DA to EA with ADCS ESC5**

-The ADCS ESC5 (Vulnerable PKI Object Access Control) attacks abuse control over PKI objects to create a vulnerable certificate template that can be abused to authenticate as any user in the forest.
-Since all the PKI objects are stored in the Configuration NC, one can execute ESC5 if they have compromised any writable (child) DC in the forest.
+The ADCS ESC5 vulnerability targets control over Public Key Infrastructure (PKI) objects to create a certificate template that enables authentication as any user within the forest.
+As PKI objects reside in the Configuration NC, compromising a writable child DC enables the execution of ESC5 attacks.

-More details can be read here: [From DA to EA with ESC5](https://posts.specterops.io/from-da-to-ea-with-esc5-f9f045aa105c)
+More details on this can be read in [From DA to EA with ESC5](https://posts.specterops.io/from-da-to-ea-with-esc5-f9f045aa105c).
+In scenarios lacking ADCS, the attacker has the capability to set up the necessary components, as discussed in [Escalating from Child Domain Admins to Enterprise Admins](https://www.pkisolutions.com/escalating-from-child-domains-admins-to-enterprise-admins-in-5-minutes-by-abusing-ad-cs-a-follow-up/).

-In case the AD forest does not have ADCS, the attacker can create the necessary components as described here: [Escalating from child domain’s admins to enterprise admins in 5 minutes by abusing AD CS, a follow up](https://www.pkisolutions.com/escalating-from-child-domains-admins-to-enterprise-admins-in-5-minutes-by-abusing-ad-cs-a-follow-up/).

 ### External Forest Domain - One-Way (Inbound) or bidirectional